-- the scope, rate of progress, expense and results of our ongoing clinical trials of ALRN-6924, as well as of any future clinical trials of ALRN-6924 or other product candidates and other research and development activities that we may conduct; - uncertainties in clinical trial design and patient enrollment rates; - significant and changing government regulation and regulatory guidance; - the timing and receipt of any marketing approvals; and - the expense of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights.
+- the scope, rate of progress, expense and results of our ongoing clinical trials of ALRN-6924, as well as of any future clinical trials of ALRN-6924 or other product candidates and other research and development activities that we may conduct; - uncertainties in clinical trial design and patient enrollment rates; - significant and changing government regulation and regulatory guidance; - · the timing and receipt of any marketing approvals; and - the expense of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights.

 A change in the outcome of any of these variables with respect to the development of a product candidate could mean a significant change in the costs and timing associated with the development of that product candidate.
-For example, if the U.S. Food and Drug Administration, or FDA, or another regulatory authority were to require us to conduct clinical trials beyond those that we anticipate will be required for the completion of clinical development of a product candidate, or if we experience significant trial delays due to patient enrollment or other reasons, we would be required to expend significant additional financial resources and time on the completion of clinical development.
+For example, if the U.S. Food and Drug Administration, or the FDA, or another regulatory authority were to require us to conduct clinical trials beyond those that we anticipate will be required for the completion of clinical development of a product candidate, or if we experience significant trial delays due to patient enrollment or other reasons, we would be required to expend significant additional financial resources and time on the completion of clinical development.

-We are currently conducting our Phase 1 All-comers trial, our Phase 2a PTCL trial and our Phase 1/1b AML/MDS trials.
-At this time, we cannot reasonably estimate the cost for initiating and completing other clinical trials of ALRN-6924 and preclinical studies of ALRN-6924, as it will be highly dependent on the clinical data from ongoing clinical trials as well as any target disease subpopulations chosen for further evaluation.
+We are currently conducting a Phase 2a clinical trial of the combination of ALRN-6924 and palbociclib (Ibrance), for the treatment of MDM2-amplified advanced solid tumors and expect to begin enrolling patients in a Phase 1b/2 clinical trial to evaluate ALRN-6924 as a myelopreservative agent in the third quarter of 2019.
+We have also determined to cease clinical development of ALRN-6924 for the treatment of PTCL, AML and MDS.
+At this time, we cannot reasonably estimate the cost for initiating and completing these and other clinical trials of ALRN-6924 and preclinical studies of ALRN-6924, as it will be highly dependent on the clinical data from ongoing clinical trials as well as any target disease subpopulations chosen for further evaluation.